Homemade Mango Guacamole

 Picture a giant lightbulb turning on above my head.
 Ever since that fateful day, I’ve been making mango guacamole about twice a month.

-It’s always a crowd-pleasing dip to serve with air fryer tortilla chips, alongside other condiments like corn salsa and mango pico de gallo, with your favorite plantain chips, or on top of any Mexican-inspired dish!
+It’s always a crowd-pleasing dip to serve with chips and alongside other condiments like corn salsa and mango pico de gallo.

 The ingredients in this recipe are oh so simple, and when mixed together, they really make a fun and exciting spin on classic guacamole.
 Here’s what you need: